Backlash (2002): Main event matches

 The seventh match was to determine the #1 contender to the Undisputed WWF Championship at Judgment Day with Ric Flair as the special guest referee between The Undertaker and Stone Cold Steve Austin.
 After a back-and-forth match, Austin brawled with The Undertaker at ringside.
-Austin attempted a Piledriver on The Undertaker, who countered into a Back Body Drop and pushed Austin into his motorbike.
+Austin attempted a Piledriver on The Undertaker, who countered with a Back Body Drop and pushed Austin into his motorbike.
 After Flair was knocked down, Austin performed a Stone Cold Stunner on The Undertaker.
 After Flair was knocked down again, The Undertaker performed a low blow on Austin and a Chokeslam on Austin for a near-fall.
 The Undertaker attempted to hit Austin with a chair but Flair grabbed the chair, allowing Austin to perform a low blow on The Undertaker.
 Austin attempted a Stone Cold Stunner on The Undertaker but The Undertaker countered, during which Flair was knocked down again.
 The Undertaker hit Austin with the chair for a near-fall.
 Austin attempted to hit The Undertaker with the chair but The Undertaker performed a Big Boot into the chair, which struck Austin.
 The Undertaker pinned Austin to win the match, but Flair had not seen Austin's foot on the bottom rope.

 The eighth match was for the WWF Tag Team Championship between Billy and Chuck (with Rico) and Maven and Al Snow.
 After Rico distracted Snow, Snow chased Rico.
-Chuck pinned Maven after a Superkick to win the match and retain the title.
+Billy pinned Maven, after a Superkick from Chuck, to win the match and retain the title.

 The main event was for the Undisputed WWF Championship between Triple H and Hollywood Hulk Hogan.
 After a back-and-forth match, Triple H applied a Figure Four Leglock on Hogan, who fought out of the hold.
 Hogan performed a Big Boot and a Running Leg Drop on Triple H. Hogan attempted a pin but Chris Jericho pulled the referee out of the ring.
 Jericho hit Hogan with a chair but Triple H performed a Facebreaker Knee Smash and a Clothesline on Jericho, knocking Jericho out of the ring.
 Hogan performed another Big Boot on Triple H and attempted another Running Leg Drop but Triple H avoided the move and performed a Pedigree on Hogan.
 Triple H attempted a pin but The Undertaker attacked the referee.
-The Undertaker hit Triple H with a chair but Hogan performed a Clothesline on Undertaker, knocking The Undertaker out of the ring.
+The Undertaker hit Triple H with a chair but Hogan performed a Clothesline on The Undertaker, knocking The Undertaker out of the ring.
 Hogan pinned Triple H after another Running Leg Drop to win the match and the title.